BugBusterSWE/adminManual/chapters/managementCompanies.md

 # Management companies
 ## Show all companies
-The Show Company button in the menu allows you to give access to all companies recorded in Maas.
+The Show Company button in the menu allows you to give access to all companies recorded in MaaS.
 ![](../img/showCompanies.png)

 ## Remove a company